davestewart/vue-class-store/README.md

 }
 ```

-When the class is instantiated, the decorator will convert the class to a new Vue instance and return it.
+When the class is instantiated, the decorator will convert it to a new Vue instance and return it.

 ### Instantiation